 - international data agencies, geological surveys and governance bodies

-If you wish to hear more or participate, please contact us at firstname.lastname@example.org
+If you wish to hear more, please contact us at firstname.lastname@example.org

 A new publication highlights the wide-ranging geological availability of bismuth, a critical raw material that has historically been overlooked in academic research.

 BGS GeoCoast is a package of geospatial datasets designed to provide information on the geological conditions and constraints around the coastline of Britain.

 Most African countries have enough groundwater reserves to face at least five years of drought, new research reveals